xmlsquad/ping-drive/README.md

 ## Usage

-The command operates behalf a Google user so you will need to authenticate during the first run.
+The command operates on behalf a Google user.
+So, you will need to authenticate during, at least, the first run.
+I say, 'at least' because, if `--access-token-file` is provided, the authentication token can be stored for the following invocations.

-To do it, run the command and follow its instructions.
+To use it, run the command and follow its instructions.

 ### The command signature: